Adscore/php-common/README.md

 The `result` field and its associated `getResult()` getter method return result score only after a successful `verify()` call.
 This is expected behavior, to preserve compliance with V4 behavior - the result is only valid when it's proven belonging to a visitor.
 For custom integrations not relying on built-in verification routines (usually more tolerant), the result is present also in payload retrieved via
-`getPayload()` call, but it's then the integrator reponsibility to ensure whether it's trusted or not.
-When integration is more strict than the built-in one, the `verify()` can be called first, populating `getResult()` value, and after that any additional verification may take place.
+`getPayload()` call, but it's then the integrator's reponsibility to ensure whether it's trusted or not.
+When desired validation is more strict than the built-in one, the `verify()` can be called first, populating `getResult()` value, and after that any additional verification may take place.

 Note: V4 signature parser also holds the payload, but it does not contain any useful informations, only timestamps and signed strings; especially -